Brown Teacher Research Fellowship Information

 • A sample lesson plan and/or narrative description demonstrating creative uses of primary sources, along with examples of student work based on the lesson, if available

-DEADLINE: Complete applications should be emailed to the following address by Friday, May 10, 2023: education@lva.virginia.gov
+DEADLINE: Complete applications should be emailed to the following address before Monday, May 12, 2025: education@lva.virginia.gov

 For additional information, please contact Catherine Fitzgerald Wyatt, Education and Outreach manager, at catherine.fitzgeraldwyatt@lva.virginia.gov or 804.692.3999.